mddazure/azure-vwan-microhack/README.md

 - Tab Propagations
   - Enter *nothing* because:
     -  We do not want the local Spokes to propagate to this table, as they should not learn each other's routes
-    -  The RT-Shared-useast table must only contain a routes to the Shared Services Spoke- and the Branch connections, and it will learn these from we hub via the inter-hub link
+    -  The RT-Shared-useast table must only contain routes to the Shared Services Spoke- and the Branch connections, and it will learn these from the West Europe hub via the inter-hub link
   - Click Create

 Routing for the US East Hub shows both Spoke VNET connections propagating to the Default route table, and both are associated with the RT-Shared-useast table.

 ![image](images/scenario-4-useast-routetables.png)

-We must also ensure that the Shared Services VNET connection and the Branch connection, which are connected to the West Europe Hub, *also* propagate to the Shared-RT-use-east table.
+We must also ensure that the Shared Services VNET connection and the Branch connection, which are connected to the West Europe Hub, *also* propagate to the RT-Shared-useast table.

 For the Shared Services VNET, this is configured on the connection, and we will use the Shared label which groups the RT-Shared tables in both hubs.